josephsamela/blog/index.md

 # The show

 Your favorite blog now has a show!
-[JOE MAKES](https://www.youtube.com/channel/UCPaOfSPVz76diT3l8trXEvQ/) is on youtube.
-Tune in for exciting new projects every-other monday!
+[JOE MAKES is on youtube!](https://www.youtube.com/channel/UCpi9d158eNHx1bXs5ZzXPUA) Tune in for exciting new projects every-other monday!

 ```abc
     ___          ___           ___